-1. Introduction 4

-2. Use Cases 4

-2.1 Use Case 1 Smart Manufacturing 4

-2.2 Use Case 2 Data Center 5

-2.3 Use Case 3 Logistics/Warehouse 6

-2.4 Use Case 4 Smart Home 8

-2.5 Use Case 5 Smart Agriculture 9

-2.6 Use Case 6 Indoor Positioning 10

-2.7 Use Case 7 Smart Power Grid 11

-2.8 An Example: Wash Machine Drum Production Line 12

-2.9 Gap analysis 13

-3. AMP IoT device type and functional requirements 14

-3.1 AMP-only IoT device 15

-3.2 AMP-assisted IoT device 16

-4. Technical Feasibility 16

-4.1 Ambient Power and Energy Storage 17

-4.2 Challenges of support AMP IoT devices 20

-4.3 Potential candidate techniques 21

-4.4 Feasibility of supporting AMP IoT devices in WLAN 25

-4.4.1 Link budget for different AMP IoT device types 25

-4.4.2 Co-existence with legacy 802.11 systems 28

-4.4.3 Carrier generation for backscattering 29

-4.5 Prototype 30

-5. Economic Feasibility 31

-6. Summary and recommendations 32

-7. References 35
+7. References 38

 Introduction

 In today’s IoT networks, the legacy IoT devices are usually driven by batteries with limited lifespan, which has significantly affected user experience in a negative way.
 The astronomical growing of IoT network together with the advent of huge amount of IoT devices has pushed the maintaining expenditure, including both labor and battery costs, to a whole new level.
 Billions of batteries have been disposed every year and only a small part of it can be efficiently recycled, leading to harmful impacts on the earth’s ecosystem.
 In some extreme environmental conditions, maintaining the operation of IoT networks and replacing the batteries can be quite challenging.
 In this regard, battery-free IoT communication has been proposed and it will improve the network performance and sustainability, and expand the application scenarios.
 In addition, battery-free communication can be much more environmentally friendly and much safer for the kids and the elders.
 By removing the battery, the device size and cost can be significantly reduced, thus paving the way to a variety of new applications.